EthanKatsi/Socket-Programming-Assignment/README.md

 Clients can send messages, ask for the status of the connected clients, and exit the session.

 Features:
-Program can create a Server and client
+- Program can create a Server and
-Each client created is assigned a name with correct number Server can handle multiple clients
+- Each client created is assigned a name with correct number
+- Server can handle multiple clients
-Server limits the number of connected clients to 3 clients at a time Server and client can exchange messages as described
+- Server limits the number of connected clients to 3 clients at a time
+- Server and client can exchange messages as described
-A client can send “exit” and server cleanly disconnects the client for new clients Server maintains clients’ connections details – sent to the client when client sends the status message to the server
+- A client can send “exit” and server cleanly disconnects the client for new clients
+- Server maintains clients’ connections details – sent to the client when client sends the status message to the server